lm2343635/Grouper-Server/README.md

       - accesskey(String): access key for this new user
    -  error:
       - ErrorMasterKey(2001): Master key is wrong
-      - ErrorAddUser(2002): Add user internel error
+      - ErrorAddUser(2004): Add user internel error

 (2)`user/list`

-   - Get user list of a group.
+   - Get all users' information of a group.
    - method: GET
    - header:
-      - key(String): access key of a member
+      - key(String): master key of this group or access key of group member
    - return:
       - users(List): user list of this group
          - id(String): user id from facebook